 Page

-Corporate Disclosure Statements ii

-Table of Contents iv
+Table of Contents ii

-Table of Authorities v
+Table of Authorities iii

 Statement of Interest of Amici Curiae 1

 Summary of Argument 2

-Argument.....
+Argument 4

+I. The Contraception Guarantee Provides an Essential Health Benefit that Allows Women Control over Their Lives, Their Education, and Their Careers.
 5

-I. The Contraception Guarantee Provides an Essential Health Benefit That Allows Women Control Over Their Lives, Their Education, and Their Careers.
-7

 A. Contraception Enhances Women's Education and Workforce Participation and the Well-Being of Women and Families.
-8
+6

-B. The Contraception Guarantee Enhances the Proven Benefits of Access to Contraceptives.....
+B. The Contraception Guarantee Enhances the Proven Benefits of Access to Contraceptives.
+12

+II.
+The Contraception Guarantee Facilitates Business Growth By Allowing Women to Play a Critical Role in The National Economy.
+14

+A. When Women are Empowered to Control Their Own Reproductive Lives, Businesses and the National Economy Benefit Too.
 15

-II.
-The Contraception Guarantee Facilitates Business Growth By Allowing Women To Play A Critical Role In The National Economy.
+B. Decreased Access to Contraception Negatively Impacts Women's Well-Being, Businesses, and the Economy.
 18

-A. When Women Are Empowered To Control Their Own Reproductive Lives, Businesses and the National Economy Benefit Too.
-19

-B. Decreased Access To Contraception Negatively Impacts Women's Well-Being, Businesses, and the Economy.....
-22

-Conclusion 27
+Conclusion 21